A Hochschild-Kostant-Rosenberg theorem and residue sequences for logarithmic Hochschild homology: Log differentials and the log cotangent complex

 We note that such a log cotangent complex is unique up to equivalence in the $\infty$-category $\Mod_A^{\rm cn}$ of connective $A$-modules.

 Let $(R, P)$ be a simplicial pre-log ring.
 By extending the definition of the log K\"ahler differentials degreewise, we obtain a functor

-from the category of pre-log derived $(R, P)$-algebras to derived $R$-modules.
+from the category of pre-log simplicial $(R, P)$-algebras to simplicial $R$-modules.
 As discussed in \cite[\S 4.2]{SSV16}, this is a left Quillen functor whose right adjoint is given by the levelwise square-zero construction $J \mapsto (A \oplus J, M \oplus J)$.
 This gives rise to an adjunction on the underlying $\infty$-categories; we denote the left adjoint by ${\mathbb L}$.